albertocubeddu/extensionOS/README.md

 ### 0.0.20

--  SelectionMenu: Now visible on Reddit too!
-(I may have to prefix all the tailwind classes) -
+-  SelectionMenu: Now accessible on Reddit as well!
+(Consider prefixing all Tailwind classes for consistency)
+-  PromptSelector: Resolved all React warnings for a smoother experience
+-  Verified that pre-selection functions correctly (Thanks to E2E testing)

 ### 0.0.19